mihai9002/ANENG_v1/README.md

 This thig wasn't particularly difficult to make, but i have a feeling that something will go terribly wrong when i'll test it, especially because i made it so small that even the smallest o rings that i have might not fit in.
 For now, it is only 3d-printable, but i will probably substitute the cylindrical shapes like the crankshaft and piston rod with screws, and fit a bearing for the crankshaft, things that should improve efficiency and reliability.

-Now a few pictures of the engine:
+A few pictures of the engine:
 <img width="955" height="716" alt="image" src="https://github.com/user-attachments/assets/a0bc3545-c595-4a68-8d21-123994885bd1" />
 <img width="1241" height="801" alt="image" src="https://github.com/user-attachments/assets/953a0412-ee16-4b41-94f2-c366a9f7cfa2" />
 <img width="1214" height="740" alt="image" src="https://github.com/user-attachments/assets/3a76e0d0-5778-45d9-8206-33f62e41a122" />